OSE3Sandbox/openshiftv3-workshop/GitLab.md

 **Lab: GitLab**

 This lab sets up a GitLab Community Edition server with MongoDB and Redis backends.
-It also uses Ansible to provision users and repository.

 A GitLab template have been added to the environment in the openshift namespace.
 You can look at the template here: https://raw.githubusercontent.com/OSE3Sandbox/gitlab-ocp3/master/gitlab.yaml